mrkkrp/markkarpov.com/tutorial/megaparsec.md

 `Parsec` is simply the non-transformer version of `ParsecT`.

-We can also draw an analogy between the monad transformers in `megaparsec` and MTL monad transformers and classes.
-Indeed, there is also the `MonadParsec` type class which is similar in its purpose to type classes such as `MonadState` and `MonadReader`.
-We will return to `MonadParsec` [later](#the-monadparsec-type-class) and discuss it in more details.
+We can also draw an analogy between the monad transformers in `megaparsec` and the MTL monad transformers and classes.
+Indeed, there is also the `MonadParsec` type class, which is similar in its purpose to type classes such as `MonadState` and `MonadReader`.
+We will return to `MonadParsec` [later](#the-monadparsec-type-class) and discuss it in more detail.

-Speaking of type synonyms, the best way to start writing parser with `megaparsec` is to define a custom type synonym for your parser.
+Speaking of type synonyms, the best way to start writing a parser with `megaparsec` is to define a custom type synonym for your parser.
 This is a good idea for two reasons:

-* It will be easier to add top level signatures like `Parser Int` where `Parser` is your parsing monad.
+* It will be easier to add top-level signatures like `Parser Int`, where `Parser` is your parsing monad.
 Without the signatures, things like `e` will often be ambiguous—it is the flip side of the polymorphic API of the library.

-* Working with concrete types with all type variables fixed helps GHC optimize a lot better.
+* Working with concrete types that have all type variables fixed helps GHC optimize a lot better.
 GHC cannot do much in terms of optimization if your parsers stay polymorphic.
-Although `megaparsec` API is polymorphic, it is expected that end user will stick to a concrete type of parsing monad, so inlining and the fact that most functions have their definition dumped into so-called *interface files* will allow GHC produce very efficient non-polymorphic code.
+Although the `megaparsec` API is polymorphic, the end user is expected to stick to a concrete type of parsing monad, so inlining and the fact that most functions have their definitions dumped into so-called *interface files* will allow GHC to produce very efficient non-polymorphic code.

 Let's define a type synonym (typically called `Parser`) like this: